Educational Benefits of Taking the ICTS

 Assessment of Professional Teaching (APT) test: This test will evaluate your skills for becoming an educator of merit.
 The scores you receive in this test will indicate your capability in handling children/pupils.

 Content-area tests: The significance of this particular test is being able to correctly evaluate your knowledge in particular subjects like, Mathematics, English, Chemistry, Computer-science etc.

-Foreign language content-area tests: As the name of this test, in the ICTS battery suggests, it will evaluate your knowledge of languages like Chinese, French, German, Italian etc.
+Foreign language content-area tests: As the name of this test suggests, it will evaluate your knowledge of languages like Chinese, French, German, Italian etc.